cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

  it look like cost of hits were regressing.
 These "regressions" were nowhere to be found in the microbenchmark that I created for JDK-8243469.

- The explanation is that when optimizing things away from the miss path that were previously shared, then a hit is much more likely to take paths that have not been warmed up as much yet.
-So the hits look like they cost a bit more, which is because they spend relatively more time in the interpreter compared to before on a specific startup test, while the net total time is much improved.
+ The explanation is that when optimizing things away from the "miss" path that were previously shared with the "hit" path, then a hit is now much more likely to call into take paths that have been warmed up as much.
+So the hits look costlier because they spend relatively more time in the interpreter compared to before, even though they do roughly the same amount - or a bit less - of work.

 #### Conclusion